qwandor/qbutton/README.md

 It is designed to be low-power so that it can run for a while from a small battery.
 It remains off or in low-power mode until the button is pressed, then quickly starts up, connects to WiFi, sends the command, and turns off again.

 ### Setup
-1. Set your client ID, client secret and device model ID for the Google Assistant API in `assistant.cpp`.
+1. Set your client ID, client secret and device model ID for the Google Assistant API in `config.h`.
 1. Build and install the firmware from the 'button' env using PlatformIO.
 1. Connect the device to power.
 After a few seconds it will show up as an access point named qbutton.
 1. Connect to the access point from your phone or laptop.